 The number of students is limited to assure quality teaching and recruitment of outstanding students.
 Only students with a solid background in Economics are admitted.
 During this first year, students are given further training both in general-purpose economics, i.e. macroeconomics, microeconomics and econometrics (Fall semester) and in more specialized fields (Spring semester).
 While the general training gives the necessary foundation for graduate studies in economics, the specialized courses will help students choose a specialization for their second year.

 Students will thus have the opportunity to discover the wide variety of master programs in economics offered by Paris 1 through specially-designed introductory courses taught in English, covering Finance, International and Development Economics, Public Economics, Theoretical Economics, Enterprise and Human Resources, Health Economics or History and Method of Economics.

-For students who have shown a good performance in their French course, the possibility to take classes taught in French already exists for the second semester.
+who have shown a good performance in their French course, the possibility to take classes taught in French already exists for the second semester.